sebnitu/vrembem/docs/_packages/popover.md

 // => Array [...]
 ```

-### `popover.unregisterCollection()`
+### `popover.deregisterCollection()`

-Unregisters all popovers in the collections array.
-This is done by looping through the collection's array and passing each popover through the `unregister()` method.
+Deregister all popovers in the collections array.
+This is done by looping through the collection's array and passing each popover through the `deregister()` method.

 **Returns**